 [This blog contains 5 engaging images.]
-I happened to see this female African Migrant (Catopsilia florella) butterfly in flight.
-If I was not in this fortunate position I would never have seen her settle (above) in the Snow Queen Hibiscus in my garden, as the shrub has many white leaves and this offers perfect camouflage for a charming lime-white colored butterfly.
+I just happened to see this female African Migrant (Catopsilia florella) butterfly in flight.
+If I was not in this fortunate position I would never have seen her settle in the Snow Queen Hibiscus in my garden, as the shrub has many white leaves and this offers perfect camouflage for a charming lime-white colored butterfly.

-In the above pic I moved closer to the butterfly to get a better shot, but the height of the shrub and the white leaves were making it difficult, and I was in a hurry as the butterfly could have flown off at any given moment.
+In the above pic I moved closer to the butterfly to get a better shot, but the height of the shrub and the white leaves were making it difficult, and I was in a hurry as the butterfly could have flown away at any given moment.

 I finally grabbed a chair to stand on to get the best possible shot, and luckily the butterfly remained in one spot.
 The pic above was the best I could get.